 Makridakis, Spyros, Stephen C. Wheelwright, and Rob J. Hyndman.
 Forecasting: Methods and Applications.
 3d ed.
 New York: Wiley, 1998.

 For undergraduates, specialist masters, and practitioners.
 Requires limited statistics background.
 General principles guide and simplify forecasting practice.
-Uses real data sets and a variety of software and also covers extrapolative methods (exponential smoothing, ARIMA), multiple regression, data mining, and judgmental methods.
+Uses real data sets and a variety of software (including extensive use of R).
+Covers standard forecasting methods, including judgmental methods.
 Discusses forecasting applications in operations and marketing, organizing forecasting support systems, and dealing with uncertainty.
 Includes instructor resources.